DecisionNerd/bash-cli/3-GIT/311-Troubleshooting-Common-Issues/lesson.md

-# Lesson Overview

-- Objectives
-- Key Concepts/Commands
+# 311. Troubleshooting Common Issues

-- Practice Exercises
+- Authentication problems
+- Merge conflicts (very basic, what to do if you see one)